tuenti/simtron/README.md

             "adminUserIds": [...] // array of valid slack user ids.
         }
     },
+    "notifications": {
+        "senderGmailAddress": "Valid Gmail address to be used as mail notifications sender" },
     "countries": { // These entries are used to configure the sim card catalog, organized by country and operator.
         "ES": {
             "name": "Spain",